paralect/plato/README.md

 of DC/OS and Mesos as foundation of Plato.
 Things can change, and when they will change we should not cry, but instead gradually adopt _next generation solution™_.

+Or maybe we need to skip DC/OS and build foundation on Mesos.
+Or Kubernates...
+All these choices need to be investigated.

 ## Consumer-oriented products

 Besides common infrastructure services and frameworks, Plato will